rugk/offline-qr-code/CONTRIBUTING.md

 * Avoid naming variables by their variable type only, e.g. `element`.
 Instead try to use the same variable name for an element whenever you refer to it in the source code.
 E.g. name a message box `elMessage`, so one can search for it in the whole code base to find out, where it is touched.
 * You should start the variable names of HTML elements with `el` as they are not obvious to differentiate from other variable names.
 Otherwise, do not prepend the variable type to the variable name.
 * Avoid anonymous functions, which have no name (i.e. not really assigned ) unless they do really do simple things.
 In most cases bigger anonymous functions are a point one may refactor.
 Consider introducing some (private) function in the module instead, so the function is described, documented and maybe re-used.
-* In JSDOC use the [`@name`](http://usejsdoc.org/tags-name.html) tag, if you declare a function by assigning it to a variable, i.e. `const thisIsAFunc = …`.
-This is needed, so that JSDOC knows, what this is.

 ### CSS